ConvertKit/convertkit-wordpress/DEPLOYMENT.md

 ## Publish the Release

-When you're happy with the above, click `Publish this release`.
+When you're happy with the above, click `Publish Release`.

 This will then trigger the [deploy.yml](.github/workflows/deploy.yml) workflow, which will upload this new version to the wordpress.org repository.